ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

     cmake --build cmake_build
     ```

-    This generates two files: BIN and HEX in the build output directory (`cmake_build` in this example).
+    This generates two files in the build output directory (`cmake_build` in this example): HEX and BIN.

 1. Drag and drop the generated file to your board.